 Milan, the capital of Lombardy, is the biggest industrial city of Italy and is home to 1.3 million people.
 It is the leading financial centre and the most prosperous manufacturing and commercial city of Italy.
 As the marketplace for Italian fashion, fashion aficionados, supermodels and international paparazzi descend upon the city twice a year for its spring and autumn fairs.
-From the Duomo cathedral to the Sforza Castle, from the La Scala Opera house to the masterpieces of Leonardo da Vinci, Tiepolo and Caravaggio the city of Milan offers to its visitors a wide range of sightseeing opportunities.
+Milan is also famous for its wealth of historical and modern sights such as the Duomo, one of the biggest and grandest Gothic cathedrals in the world and La Scala, one of the best-established opera houses on the globe.

 Milan’s climate is continental, with damp, chilly winters and hot, humid summers.
 Snow falls between December and February, and springtime is generally rainy.
 In summer Milan has high temperatures between 20 and 30 °C and high humidity levels.

 You can find detailed weather updates here.

 The legal tender in Milan is the Euro which is pegged to the US dollar at a rate of about 1 Euro to 1,11 USD, although exchange rates may fluctuate slightly.

 The tipping is not generally expected nor demanded.
 This said, a discretionary tip for good service is appreciated in some circumstances.
 In taxis, for example, it is common to round up to the nearest euro.